alik0211/tiny-storage/README.md

 # tiny-storage

-A small wrapper over the localStorage
+Tiny wrapper around localStorage and sessionStorage

 ## Installation
 ### From npm